Lucas-rosario-lrs/Inatel-cyber/PiCo-Write-ups/interencdec.md

 ## 📝 Descrição do Desafio

-O desafio consiste em um único arquivo, chamado `enc_flag`, com a seguinte pergunta: "Can you get the real meaning from this file?"
-(Você consegue extrair o significado real deste arquivo?).
+O desafio consiste em um único arquivo, chamado `enc_flag`, com a seguinte pergunta: `"Can you get the real meaning from this file?"`

 ## 🕵️‍♂️ Análise e Resolução